francoisromain/camomile-ui-boilerplate/readme.md

 1. Clone this repo on your computer.

 2. Camonile UI is a front end application only and requires a connection to a [Camomile API server](https://github.com/camomile-project/camomile-server).
-Clone the Camomile API server in a directory next to this one.
+Clone the Camomile API server repo in a directory next to this one.
 Create an additional `camomile-data` directory, resulting in the following structure:

 ```txt
 .